cscorley/dissertation/chapters/3_flt/9_threats.md

 evaluation and comparison.
 We argue that our study is not about selecting the best parameters, but to show that our snapshot-based approach is reasonable.

+Further, since LDA implementations such as Gensim rely heavily on randomly initialized matrices, we have determined a certain threat with respect to this model initialization.
+We control for this by ensuring each model created uses the same initial state.
+This is achieved by running each experiment in isolation and using a uniform random seed value of $1$ on the system's pseudo-random number generator.

 ### External Validity

 Threats to external validity concern the extent to which we can generalize our